oliverloops/expo-mastra/README.md

 Then run `eas build --platform ios -s` to build the app and deploy a versioned a server.

 ## Known Issues

-- `react-server-dom-webpack` must be patched for native to work because Hermes doesn't support promises correctly.
-- The deterministic module IDs are not the same across machines, meaning a publish from your local computer will not match a client build from EAS Build.
-- The `origin` field is a bit pesky to keep track of.
-This is a WIP.
-- The `ai` package needs to be patched manually in the package.json to support the SSR-pass.
-Add `"require"` field and set it to the client file (`import` field) in the `./rsc` specifier.
-- A number of fixes may be landed on main and not in the latest release.
-You may need to build Expo CLI from source.